PRL-PRG/dejavuii/README.md

 ## Data

 The actual data is too big to be hosted on github.
-Contact the owners of the repo if you want them.
+Contact the owners of the repo if you want it.